 These instruments have a maturity of one year or less and the payment processing takes two days normally due to a clearing process.
 For instance, banks usually take time to settle payments between accounts and there always is a time lag.
 However, the transaction took minutes to complete instead of days during the piloting project.

-All of these securities can be bought and sold in a money market.
+All of these securities can be bought and sold in the money market.
 The conventional money market is basically an informal network of banks, brokers, dealer and financial institutions linked electronically.
 Therefore, there is no formal money market.
-The market provides an opportunities for companies to not only sell these securities, but to also invest in the short-term instruments.
+The market provides an opportunity for companies to not only sell these securities but to also invest in the short-term instruments.

-Companies with short-term need for cash can sell securities or borrow funds on a short-term basis while those with excess cash can actually invest by buying the securities or giving these loans.
-Hence, if settlements are done same day, it means risks for high risk instruments is reduced and companies can satisfy their need for cash quickly.
+Companies with a short-term need for cash can sell securities or borrow funds on a short-term basis while those with excess cash can actually invest by buying the securities or giving these loans.
+Hence, if settlements are done the same day, it means risks for high-risk instruments is reduced and companies can satisfy their need for cash quickly.

 During the testing by the three partners, a money market securities transaction worth €100,000 was to be processed between Continental and Siemens using blockchain technology.
 Continental was the issuer of the money market security and it was issued in the form of a euro-denominated electronic commercial paper as required by Luxembourg law.
 Siemens subscribed to this security as an investor while Commerzbank provided the Corda-based blockchain platform through its research and development unit known as Main Incubator.

-Continental and Siemens said that the project is a major step toward application of blockchain in the trading of securities.
-The success also may pave way for application of blockchain by Continental and Siemens in their financial transactions as this was one of the main motivating factor for testing blockchain in this transaction.
+Continental and Siemens said that the project is a major step toward the application of blockchain in the trading of securities.
+The success also may pave way for the application of blockchain by Continental and Siemens in their financial transactions as this was one of the main motivating factors for testing blockchain in this transaction.